 While awareness on the importance and benefits of breast milk and breastfeeding is at an all-time high, this has also put undue pressure especially on moms who “can’t” -- can't breastfeed, can't express enough breast milk, can't latch.
 Although I unexpectedly produced a lot, I can still relate to the frustration and pain that goes with trying to breastfeed, especially with a baby that can't latch.
+Extra challenge for me then was being a working mom too.
 So for me, as long as mothers are willing to try, successful or not, direct or pump, that is more than enough effort already.
 No shame in that mommies!

-Bottom line: parents should simply be thankful for being blessed with a happy and healthy baby, breastfed or not, that’s all that matters in the end. :)
+Bottom line: parents should simply be thankful for being blessed with a happy and healthy baby, breastfed or not, that’s all that matters in the end anyway. :)

 Thanks to Manilamommy for inspiring me on this post.
 Stay tuned for my regular Foodie Friday entry later. ;)